 Plan Frequent Visits

 Depending on how far apart you’re living from your spouse or family, try to schedule frequent visits at either location.
 Seeing each other happy in familiar and new settings will comfort you and also excite you about the future when the movers will bring your belongings and help you settle into your new surroundings with your loved ones.
 The anticipation of in-person visits will guide you through difficult and lonely times.

 Keep Communication Lines Open

 Before the separation occurs, go over any rules to keep during your time apart.
-Whether it’s how to maintain the household, staying faithful to your partner or how much money to spend on what and when, you must discuss.
-If you share children, it’s even more tantamount to establish rules, follow routines and keep discipline consistent.
+Whether it’s how to maintain the household, staying faithful to your partner, or how much money to spend on what and when you must discuss.
+If you share children, it’s even more tantamount to establishing rules, following routines, and keeping discipline consistent.
 Remember that until the moving company reunites you that the parent who’s the primary caretaker now must make decisions about daily life with the kids and their partner must respect and understand this.
 Moving decisions may also fall into that person’s lap, too.

 Understand Each Other

 During this transition period and temporary separation, emotions will be hard to harness and will cause occasional misunderstandings.
 The best thing you can do is express understanding and reassurance, talking about anything that’s bothering you.
 Clearing the air and not allowing concerns and fears to fester will strengthen your relationships.
-Some children will need constant reassurance that the situation will improve, won’t last forever and that your family is a strong, loving one.
-Once the waiting period is over, contact FlatRate Moving for all your long distance moving needs.
+Some children will need constant reassurance that the situation will improve, won’t last forever, and that their family is a strong, loving one.
+Once the waiting period is over, contact FlatRate Moving for all your long-distance moving needs.
 Being reunited will feel so good!